-In the previous tutorial First launch we learned about permissions required by CameraPixels and basic user interface elements visible on the screen.
-In this tutorial we’ll have a look at how to setup the additional elements of the CameraPixels UI, get access to the Quick User Guide and contact our support withing the app itself.
+In the previous tutorial, we learned about permissions required by CameraPixels and basic user interface elements visible on the screen.
+In this tutorial, we’ll have a look at how to set up the additional elements of the CameraPixels’ UI, get access to the Quick User Guide, and contact support within the app itself.

 The clipping warnings show the under- (in blue color) and over-exposed (in red color) areas of the image.

-The focus peaking is shown only during the manual focus adjustments and disappears after a few seconds automatically when adjustments have finished.
-On the other hand, clipping warnings are shown permanently and not only when exposure settings are adjusted.
-In order to prevent you from constantly going back to Global settings dialog and change the setting, we added a shortcut that allows quickly switch on and off the clipping warnings.
-Tap on the histogram view
+The clipping warnings are shown permanently and not only when exposure settings are adjusted.
+In order to prevent you from constantly going back to the Global Settings dialog and change the setting, we added a shortcut that allows quickly switch the clipping warnings on and off.
+Just tap on the histogram view!

 By default, CameraPixels starts in Photo capture mode with the default settings.
 If you’re using another capture mode with particular settings more often, it makes sense to activate Persistent capture mode and Persistent capture settings options.
 When these settings are active, the CameraPixels will start with the last used capture mode and settings, giving the impression of the continued workflow.